How Do I Find Out About Contract Opportunities?

 I Have a Question About a Tender I Have Bid For.
 Who Do I Contact?

-How Do I FInd Out About Tender Opportunities Outside of Scotland?
+How Do I Find Out About Tender Opportunities Outside of Scotland?

 Contracts worth at or more than the higher value regulated procurement thresholds are advertised by Scottish public bodies via PCS to the whole of the UK.

-TED publishes Europe-wide contract opportunities.
+Tenders Electronic Daily (TED) publishes Europe-wide contract opportunities.

-Some public sector procurement officers will also advertise their procurement exercises, future plans etc. on their own website.
+Some public sector procurement officers will also advertise their procurement exercises, future plans etc. on their own organisation's website.

 What is the SPD?